nwf-a/PREEMPT_RT-KERNEL-RASPBERRY-PI/README.md

 - `-i200`: Defines the measurement interval as 200 µs (microseconds), recording latency every 200 µs.
 - `-h400`: Sets the maximum latency to monitor at 400 µs.
 Latencies exceeding this value will be reported.
 - `q`: Runs `cyclictest` in quiet mode to produce a streamlined output focusing on essential data.

-The latency test duration is approximately 5 hours and 33 minutes.

-Note: run the script for the latency-test as root

 ### Latency Test Results